 Ta’if had transferred in my purse from the blotter to my phone and stuck to it for days (who knew about that property of gorilla glass?!) haunting me but at the same time making my evenings at that shoebox of a room a little better.

 I came home, started looking for Ormonde Jayne, realized it wasn’t available in the U.S., and while at it I discovered The Perfumed Court, perfume blogs and the whole world of niche and indie perfumes.

-There are many reviews of Ta’if EdP out there so I won’t even attempt to do a review.
+There are many reviews of Ta’if EdP out there, so I won’t even attempt to do a review.
 But I’ll share the opinion on the difference between the two versions – eau de perfume and parfum.
-They are very similar; the latter is a little smoother and has a slightly better longevity but all that isn’t worth an almost 2.5 difference in price ($126 vs. $300) and especially now when “premium French flacon with a gold OJ motif stopper and Japanese ribbons” are merely a false advertising on Ormonde Jayne website and a plain bottle they sell from the store is simpler than original bottles for EdP (the new version of which, at least on pictures, also looks cheaper).
-Ta’if is a gorgeous perfume and if you like it go for the eau de perfume concentration.
+They are very similar; the latter is a little smoother and has a slightly better longevity but all that isn’t worth an almost 2.5 difference in price ($126 vs. $300).
+Ta’if is gorgeous perfume, and if you like it go for the eau de perfume concentration.

 So this is the story of Ta’if, one of my top three all-time favorite perfumes with the other two being Climat by Lancôme, the story of which started this blog three years ago, and Ubar by Amouage, a story of which I’ll probably tell one day.